LukaHarambasic/harambasic.de/content/posts/my-nerd-path.md

 ## Preamble

 This post is a story about my life, a big part of my life.
 It shows how I acquired my technical knowledge and illustrates where my interests lie and how they have developed over almost 15 years.
-I want to document this for myself, but also to look back on it someday and remember.
-To show that there is not one strict path that everyone has to follow.
-To inspire others to start and follow their passion.
+This story should serve as an inspiration to enable others to follow their passion.
+Because not every person doing something with technology has to follow a strict path - there are multiple ways to reach the goal.
+Furthermore, I also want this post to be able to look back on someday and remember how everything evolved since I was a young boy.

-Inspiration from others got me motivated to start this post.
-[Tobias Schlottke](https://twitter.com/tobsch?lang=en) hosting the [alphalist.CTO](https://alphalist.com/podcast) got me thinking.
-He always starts an episode with the question: "What's your nerd path?".
+[Tobias Schlottke](https://twitter.com/tobsch?lang=en) hosting the [alphalist.CTO](https://alphalist.com/podcast) inspired me to write this post.
+As he always starts an episode with the question: "What's your nerd path?".
+With that he got me thinking how I became who I am in the technology world.

-The story will start when I was something like 11 when I had no clue about computers.
-Evolve over a self-motivated learning phase in which I learned a lot about web technologies and ends with my last job as a technology consultant.
+The story will start when I was around 11 and  I had no clue about computers.
+Continuing with a self-motivated learning phase in which I became competent in web technologies and ends with my last job as a technology consultant.
 Which also marks the end of this chapter in my life.

 ## 1. Get to know the internet

-When I was 11 there was and still is a platform called _Knuddels_, now days I would describe it as a predecessor of [Slack](https://slack.com/) with mini-games.
+When I was 11 there was a platform called _Knuddels_, now days I would describe it as a predecessor of [Slack](https://slack.com/) with mini-games.
 If you were an active user you got promoted as a _Family Member_.
-You got new features, and the one I remember most and somehow has kicked off my Nerd Path was the so-called "homepage".
-On my "homepage" you could learn more about my interests and hobbies.
-My one was visually very boring, others had nice borders around each content box and animated pictures.
-I got curious and found some templates I could copy over, that wasn't even HTML they were written in [BBCode](https://en.wikipedia.org/wiki/BBCode).
+You’d get new features, of which I remember the homepage the most fondly because it  somehow kicked off my Nerd.
+On my "homepage" you were able to learn more about my interests and hobbies.
+My initial “homepage” was visually very boring, I just had some colorful text without nice graphics.
+By contrast other users had nice borders around each box and animated pictures.
+So I got curious and found some templates I could copy over, that weren't even HTML, they were written in [BBCode](https://en.wikipedia.org/wiki/BBCode).
 I'm not sure when I have seen it the last time, maybe in a forum around that time?
-Just having something nice looking wasn't enough I wanted to make it my own.
-After a while, I recognized how powerful the `style` attribute is, and I changed everything.
-Afterward I started another browser game where you had a clan with an information page that was styleable, again with BBCodes.
+Just having something nice looking wasn't enough though, I wanted to make it my own.
+After a while, I recognized how powerful the `style` attribute is and that I can change the look of my whole homepage.
+And that's what I did.

+Afterward, I started browser game where you had a clan with an information page that was styleable, again with BBCodes.
 This was the first time I used [GIMP](https://www.gimp.org/) and that was the first time I became aware of what Open Source is.

-Actually, it was simple websites that started it all.
-As I write this, I also understand why I'm so addicted to the Web.
-It's been with me since I was young, and it's always been accessible to me.
+In the end simple websites started my journey and as I write this, I also understand why I'm so addicted to the web.
+It's been with me since I was a young boy dipping my towns in the vast ocean that is the internet, and it's always been accessible to me.
 Thanks to my parents. ❤️

 ## 2. The website builder

 ![Website with an drop shadow and border radius as image](/posts/my-nerd-path/shadow_rounded_corner.png)

 The next step was to publish my first website, to be honest, I can't even remember the content.
 Nevertheless, I won't forget that it was at [Homepage Baukasten](https://www.homepage-baukasten.de/) (Homepage Builder) which gave you a quite nice domain: `.de.tl`.
-And, as before I stuck to this place because there was a very active community, but this time with "experts" around programming.
-I remember how I stand in awe of everybody who was able to build a website from scratch in this website builder.
+And, as before, I stuck to this place because there was a very active community, but this time with "experts" in programming.
+I remember how I stood in awe of everybody who was able to build a website from scratch on this platform.
 It felt like magic.
 I still have this feeling today for stuff I don't understand.
-After customizing some designs from the community I created my own ones.
-Around this time there weren't flex boxes or drop shadows or border-radius broadly available.
-You had to create an image and then split it in three parts putting it together like this.
-I used `id` for everything instead of `class`.
+After customizing some designs from the community I created my own layouts.
+If you wanted to create a nice background for your content as you see it above you had to create an image and then split it in three parts putting it together.
+It wasn't as convenient as it is nowadays.

 ```html
 <div id="container">